seltix5/dyad-app-html-css-js-php/README.md

 - **UI Framework:** Bootstrap 5.x
 - **Icons:** Font Awesome 7.x

-For the full, authoritative list of rules, conventions, and detailed guidelines (coding style, file structure, security, performance, and forbidden technologies) see [AI_RULES.md](AI_RULES.md) in this repository.
+For the full list of rules, conventions, and detailed guidelines (coding style, file structure, security, performance, and forbidden technologies) see [AI_RULES.md](AI_RULES.md) in this repository.
+You may edit this file to fit your project’s needs and preferences.

 ---